 That said, an ideal compostable toothbrush would have a compostable handle (e.g. bamboo) with compostable bristles.

 Bamboo is a compostable material.
 However this can be affected by things such as handle shape and oils and paints used.
-This is why brush handles are not automatically labeled as compostable.
+This is why brush handles are not automatically labelled as compostable.

-There are some compostable materials used for toothbrush bristles e.g. plant fibers or animal hair (see here for more information).
+There are some compostable materials used for toothbrush bristles e.g. plant fibres or animal hair (see here for more information).
 They are not necessarily good alternatives to plastic bristles.